mortonkuo/Top_4_pct_Titanic_Kaggle/README.md

 ### 6-3 Features Engineering

 Total 10 features.
 Through inspecting cross table of the target "survival" and every feature respectively, I was able to unveil how to split the non-numeric data into categories distinguishable by "survival".
-As for numeric data, in reality, I tried log transformation and converting numeric data into categorical data, but none of them worked.
+As for numeric data, in reality, I've tried log transformation and converting numeric data into categorical data, but none of them worked.

 #### 6-3-1 Name
 ```R